Robert Brave Heart Sr. - Executive Vice President

 Jane has served as Red Cloud's chief legal counsel for several years, a service she has provided while also leading direct mail operations in the advancement office.
 Helping Red Cloud was a practice begun by her father, the late attorney Martin Farrell.
 Since 1950, the elder Farrell handled all the school system's legal work pro bono through his firm in Hot Springs, South Dakota, 60 miles to the north.
 When Jane joined her father's practice in 1981 she, like her father, gave freely of her services.
 Jane joined the staff of Red Cloud full-time in 2000.

-Jill Marshall, Senior Advisor for Strategy and Operations, works closely with Red Cloud’s leadership to support the organization’s priorities, and provides communication, financial oversight and planning tools to facilitate execution of programs and activities related to the organization's strategic plan, financial planning, and advancement efforts.
-Jill works for Red Cloud from her home in Arlington, Virginia, and calls South Dakota her “second home”, having worked for more than half of her career to improve the lives of youth and families across the state.
+Jill is Senior Advisor for Strategy and Operations and works closely with Red Cloud’s leadership to support the organization’s priorities, and provides communication, financial oversight and planning tools to facilitate execution of programs and activities related to the organization's strategic plan, financial planning, and advancement efforts.
+Jill works for Red Cloud from her home in Asheville, North Carolina, and calls South Dakota her “second home”, having worked for more than half of her career to improve the lives of youth and families across the state, beginning with her time on the staff of U.S. Senator Tom Daschle.
 Jill is passionate about her work at Red Cloud because of her commitment to helping nonprofit organizations realize their missions more effectively and her belief that social justice can only be realized through action not rhetoric.
-Jill began working at Red Cloud in 2008.
+Jill began working at Red Cloud in 2008."

-Colleen McCarthy started as a Red Cloud Volunteer in 2003.
+Originally from Cincinnati, Colleen started as a Red Cloud Volunteer in 2003.
 After teaching social studies and religion, she left for further volunteer work with the Marianists in southern India.
 Always persuasive, the Jesuits asked Colleen back to serve in the Advancement Office in 2008, filling the roles of Major Gift Officer, Director of Annuities and currently as Vice President for External Affairs.
-Colleen graduated from the University of Dayton in 2003 with a BFA in Visual Communication Design.
-She is originally from Cincinnati, Ohio.
+Colleen graduated from the University of Dayton in 2003 with a BFA in Visual Communication Design and earned her Master’s in Public Administration from the University of South Dakota in 2015.

 Colleen loves when people realize the impact they have made and are excited about that.
 She says she doesn't know anyone involved with the organization - from teachers to staff to donors to students - who is working for their own personal gain.
 To be able to see, everyday, people working so hard for someone else or something greater than themselves is a unique opportunity.

-Tashina comes to Red Cloud from New Mexico, where she was the director of financial aid for the New Mexico Higher Education Department, working under New Mexico Governor Bill Richardson’s administration for three years.
-Prior to that gubernatorial appointment, she worked in education for several years beginning at the Native American Preparatory School, University of New Mexico, and the liberal arts college St. John’s College in Santa Fe.
-Tashina holds a bachelor's degree in business administration with a minor in native american studies from the University of New Mexico.
-At Red Cloud since 2009 as the director of student advancement and alumni support before accepting an appointment in 2010 as the director of database management and most recently the executive director of advancement.
+Tashina Rama (Lakota/Ojibwa) came to Red Cloud from New Mexico where she was the Director of Financial Aid for the New Mexico Higher Education Department working under New Mexico Governor Bill Richardson’s administration for three years.
+Prior to that gubernatorial appointment, she worked in education for several years beginning at the Native American Preparatory School in Rowe, NM, St. John’s College in Santa Fe and the University of New Mexico’s Institute for Public Policy.